gomidi/midi/README.md

 - [x] implementation of complete MIDI standard (live and SMF data)
 - [x] reading and optional writing with "running status"
-- [x] seemless integration with io.Reader and io.Writer
+- [x] seamless integration with io.Reader and io.Writer
 - [x] allows the reuse of same libraries for live writing and writing to SMF files
 - [x] provide building blocks for other MIDI libraries and applications
 - [x] stable API